Ever forgotten to send a card for Mother’s Day?

 Every year, there will always be certain brands that promote their Mother's Day gift guide on their site—either through a banner/section on their homepage or in a the dropdown of a "gift" tab in the navigation bar.

 As shown below, The White Company is one of those brands, devoting an entire landing page to Mother's Day gift ideas.
-The page is introduced with an inviting CTA to "spoil" on Sunday 26th March "with a luxury gift or two".

 Social Media Campaigns